vamaresh/swenlink-accounting/PREMIUM-STATUS.md

 ## Deployment Plan

-1. ✅ Keep `index.html` as fallback (localStorage)
+1. ✅ Keep `index.html.backup` as fallback (localStorage-only build)
-2. 🔨 Create `index-premium.html` (full cloud version)
+2. ✅ Promote `index.html` as the full cloud version
-3. 🚀 Deploy both to GitHub Pages
+3. 🚀 Deploy to GitHub Pages
-4. 🎯 Set `index-premium.html` as default
+4. 🎯 Keep `index.html` as the default entry point

 ## What Users Will Experience